 HP markets its products directly, as well as through a wide range of third-party channels, including retailers, resellers and distributors, original equipment manufacturers, independent software vendors, and systems integrators.

-In response to weak sales, HP shut down its short-lived tablet and smartphone business, which was centered on a wireless operating system known as webOS and a line of mobile phones acquired in the 2010 purchase of smartphone pioneer Palm.
+In the restructuring leading to break-up, HP shut down a short-lived tablet and smartphone business, which was centered on a wireless operating system known as webOS and a line of mobile phones acquired in the 2010 purchase of smartphone pioneer Palm.
 As such, in early 2014 it sold a portfolio of 1,400 of its and Palm's granted and pending patents to Qualcomm.
-The patents, which detailed fundamental mobile operating system techniques, were sold for an undisclosed amount.

 Mergers and Acquisitions